 In the head center, the correct attitude is to allow things to happen.

-In the heart center, the correct attitude is involvement, participation.
+In the heart center, the correct attitude is involvement and participation.

 So the awareness itself is enough.
 If you’re aware that you’re not allowing, you might see why you’re not allowing things to happen.
 If you’re aware that you’re not participating, then you might find out what the resistance is, what the block against the participation is.